chandap1717-pixel/prism-anonymous/README.md

 # PriSM Anonymous Implementation

-This repository contains the anonymous implementation of PriSM for traffic forecasting.
+This repository provides the anonymous implementation of **PriSM** for traffic forecasting.

-PriSM is a prior-separated selective state-space model that decouples physical structural priors and lag-aware causal-context priors for traffic forecasting.
-The implementation provides the model, data loading pipeline, training scripts, evaluation metrics, and causal-prior construction script used in the submitted paper.
+PriSM is a prior-separated selective state-space model that decouples physical structural priors and lag-aware causal-context priors.
+The repository contains the model implementation, data loading pipeline, training and evaluation scripts, evaluation metrics, and the causal-prior construction script used in the submitted paper.

 ## Directory structure